Folkestone Groomers Directory

 Common tools include finger and thumb work, coarse and fine stripping knives, and grip aids like chalk or pumice.
 Technique and patience make the difference - the goal is a hard, close-lying jacket that looks natural and feels comfortable.

-Post-Trim Maintenance & Autumn Home Care
+Post-Trim Maintenance & Home Care

 Proper maintenance between professional grooming sessions keeps your Terrier comfortable and extends the life of their trim.
 Autumn weather in Kent requires specific attention to coat care.